SattarFalahati/SFIntro/README.md

 iOS Version 9+

 ## How it's Work
-To implement and make this class working : Copy SFIntro.h/m and SFIntroView.xib to your project.
+To implement and make this framework working : Copy SFIntro.h/m and SFIntroView.xib to your project.

-You can change everything in this class and also you can setUp your on desire colors anf fonts.
+You can change everything in this class and also you can setUp your own desire colors and fonts.

 ## Delegate
 You can Use delegates to controll the intro.